My journey into the world of Python & automation

 In 2013, I had the opportunity to use Python SDK in my efforts to create a monitoring dashboard using Splunk.
 In all, it took me one three-day weekend to learn the basic Python language constructs and the SDK methods to produce an elaborate web report.
 The ease of using Python (with some help from Unix OS System calls) felt like I had moved from the hot and humid equator of using DLLs and registry settings to the cool breeze of the Caribbean.
 To this day, I continue to leverage Python for automating services that my team was doing manually.

 Which brings us to 2015.
-In 2015, my first task in the Open Source Office was to develop an executive dashboard to provide a daily report on the success of Hygieia.
-Hygieia was Capital One’s first major open source project and we were excited to track its progress in the open source and DevOps community.
-(It’s a DevOps dashboard tool, you should check it out on our site.)
+In 2015, my first task in the Open Source Office was to develop an executive dashboard to provide a daily report on Capital One’s first major open source project.
+We were excited to track its progress in the open source and DevOps community.

 For this, I had to get metrics related to project usage from GitHub.
 Putting together this report was the perfect opportunity for me to expand my Python skills, as well as to leverage AWS.
 Having recently finished a project that made me wait for days to get six VMWare machines running, the pleasure of moving to AWS and spinning up an EC2 instance and a PostgreSQL database in a matter of a few seconds was immeasurable.